 No matter your business, finishing a project can be a challenge.
 Without proper testing and support plans in place, you can struggle with closing out a client’s project.
 Whatever your quality assurance needs, it comes down to how well you plan for and execute the testing and support aspects of the project.
 Part 1 of this post covers the testing aspect.
-Watch for part 2 on support coming soon.
+Part 2 is about Support Agreements.

 Contextual Definitions of Testing and Support

 “Testing” in this context can be considered proofreading a manuscript, a legal review of a contract, minor edits after a walkthrough of a written process, test cases for software development/new websites, or doublechecking your Quickbooks integrations.
 It applies to marketing, accounting, software development, and even building and writing processes like I do.

 I consider “Support” as maintenance of your website or software, monitoring of your servers, ongoing upkeep of your banner ads or radio spots (perhaps changing out the seasons, etc.), bookkeeping for accountants, or just being available to answer questions.
 In other words, it’s upkeep, minor changes, and adjustments to your original work.

 But, you can define these parts however you’d like in your industry by using your proposal to clarify with the client how you are going to conduct the testing and support.

 As usual, I’m going to harp on how important the proposal itself is during all phases of the project.
 Testing and support are no different.
 You can read more about writing a great proposal here: Project Proposal Structure Leads to Project Success.

 Define what you consider testing.
 Explain how you do it.
 Be clear on how long it will last before you move into the support agreement.
 Make sure the client knows there will be a support agreement.
 Be sure the client understands the expectations you have for his role in testing and support as well.
 Remember that even though you do it all the time, your clients don’t.
 So, the proposal is an opportunity to educate as well as sell.